WHAT IS THE LATEST INFORMATION WITH REGARDS TO DACA?

 If you do not have a California ID or driver’s license, you should make an appointment with the local DMV to obtain these benefits.

-Do note that AB-60 remains the law in California, so if your DACA gets revoked or even if you have no immigration status, you can still get a driver’s license in California.
+Do note that AB-60 remains the law in California, so if the DACA program eventually gets revoked or even if you have no immigration status, you can still get a driver’s license in California.

 MY DACA WORK PERMIT WAS LOST.
 CAN I APPLY FOR A REPLACEMENT?